This Is What “Never Settle for Mediocrity” Gets Wrong

 And none of them make your life “mediocre.”

-They’re simply part of what expansion actually looks like in real life — uneven, nonlinear, and often far less polished than the mindset slogans suggest.
+They’re simply part of what growth and expansion actually look like in real life—uneven, nonlinear, and often much less polished than motivational slogans would have you believe.

 Final Thoughts